Faba Beans Weeds

 Study Area 2: Integrated weed management in faba beans

-Integrated Weed Management (IWM) incorporates the use of cultural, mechanical, and chemical weed management practices to reduce herbicide selection pressure and prevent the development of resistant weeds.
+Integrated Weed Management (IWM) incorporates cultural, mechanical, and chemical weed management practices to reduce herbicide selection pressure and prevent the development of resistant weeds.
 Cultural weed control methods include narrow row spacing, increased seeding rate, use of cover crops, or weed seed destruction.
 Mechanical weed control includes tillage, mowing, or hoeing.
 Some of the above cultural and mechanical methods were studied in conjunction with chemical herbicide application to develop IWM strategies for faba beans.

 Interaction of Seeding Rate and Pre-Emergent Herbicides